-Accounting policies set out below have been applied consistently to all periods presented in these financial statements.
-Comparative information has been rearranged wherever considered necessary to conform to the current period's presentation.
+Accounting policies set out below have been applied consistently to all years presented in these financial statements.
+Comparative information has been rearranged wherever considered necessary to conform to the current year's presentation.

 3.1 Current versus non-current classification